 “Why did you end the book without including your wonderful family?”
 I’ve received many variations of that question, so it’s become necessary to address it with my current and potential readers.
 Here’s the gist of it; I had to end the book at some point.
 It made sense to end Broken Child Mended Man on a positive note after revealing the trials I had to overcome to earn a college degree.
 The book is written for struggling teens or people who want to better understand their situation.
-I was and continue to be a very complex person.
+I was and continued to be a very complex person.
 Articulating the pride I feel being a father or the ups and downs Emily and I have faced through twelve years of marriage are easily two more books touching on becoming a husband and father without a shining example.
-I could’ve easily written a 500-600 page book had I included the last decade in my memoir.
-At some point, the reader would become overwhelmed, so it made sense to break it up into future books.
-Next, I’ll likely write a children’s book to benefit Urban Light Initiative before diving into my outline I have for a book related to my experiences as a proud father.
+I could’ve easily written a 500-page book had I included the last decade in my memoirs.
+At some point the reader would become overwhelmed, so it made sense to break it up into future books.
+Next, I’ll likely write a children’s book to benefit Urban Light Initiative before diving into my outline I have for a book related to my experiences as a proud daddy.

 Although I touch on these dreams in the book, I didn’t become an Olympic-caliber athlete or ever have my movie scripts accepted by a Hollywood producer.
 The vast majority of us don’t go on to lead extravagantly incredible lives.
 We have dreams, that get downsized to goals and we eventually settle for successfully supporting ourselves or raising a family by any means necessary.
 We graduate high school as expected, earn a degree in higher education and hopefully get a job in a related field.
 Some of us go on to get married and have children; none of those milestones necessarily in that order.
 I ended up graduating college, starting a family and working consistently at a national restaurant chain as a successful manager and was promoted up the ladder.
 I’d venture to say most people want some variation of that lifestyle.
-It’s consistent, and it allows us to be satisfied with getting by throughout life.
+It’s consistent and it allows us to be satisfied with getting by throughout life.

 The Broken Child Mended Man e-book is available at several online booksellers: